YukiYuGuo/Investigation-on-the-Relationship-Between-Amount-of-Protein-and-Rating-of-Recipes/README.md

 ## Hypothesis Testing ##
+As per our initial purpose, we are keen to find out whether people have the same rating standards for recipes with different protein contents.
+According to nutritional standards, we classify recipes with a ''pro_proportion'' between [0.2,0.3] as muscle-building recipes.Thus, our research question becomes more specific: we want to know whether people have the same rating standards for muscle-building recipes and non-muscle-building recipes.

+To investigate the question, we ran a **permutation test** with the following hypotheses, test statistic, and significance level.

+**Null Hypothesis:** People rate all the recipes on the same standard.

+**Alternate Hypothesis:** People rate non-muscle-building recipes lower than  muscle-building recipes.

+**Test Statistic:**  The difference in mean between rating of muscle-building recipes and non-muscle-building recipes.

+**Significance Level:** 0.05

+The reason we chose to conduct a permutation test is that we lack specific information about the demographic of the reviewers, and we want to verify whether these two distributions appear to come from the same population.
+We hypothesize that people rate non-muscle-building recipes lower due to a strong contemporary awareness of health and fitness, leading them to consciously increase the protein content in recipes to support muscle growth.
+We aim to understand the objective opinions of the population, which is why we used individual ratings instead of the average rating of the recipes.
+In testing the statistic, we chose the difference in the mean ratings of the two groups of recipes rather than the absolute difference in means.
+This is because we have a directional hypothesis: that people rate non-muscle-building recipes lower than other recipes.

+Then we shuffled the ratings for 10000 times to collect 10000 simulating mean differences in the two distributions as described in the test statistic.
+We got a p-value of **0.996**.

+<iframe
+   src="assets/assetspic8.html"
+   width="800"
+   height="600"
+   frameborder="0"
+ ></iframe>

+Since the **p-value** that we found **(0.996)** is > 0.05 which is the significance level that we set, we **fail to reject the null hypothesis**.

+### Conclusion of Permutation Test###
+This result is quite interesting.
+It indicates that people have the same rating standards for all recipes and that there is no evidence that they rate muscle-building recipes higher.
+A reasonable explanation for this result is that although people are increasingly focusing on health, they do not necessarily emphasize building muscle deliberately.
+Instead, they enjoy the pleasure that comes from exercising itself.

 ## Framing a Prediction Problem ##
 Since Hypothesis Testing found that how much protein is in a recipe does not affect how people rate the recipe.
 So we won't delve into this issue in the prediction session.